Skip to main content

 Making your money go further

-Ideas for increasing your income and reducing your expenditure.
+Here are some ideas for increasing your income and reducing your expenditure.

 You may have already had a part-time job before coming to university, so why not carry that on?

-Find out more about working during your studies
+Find out more about working during your studies.

 Cardiff University Student ID